Varun-Dange4554/Front-End-Developer/JS/Notes.md

 - `===`-->In this **js** use to compire **data-type** & **data-value** show be alway's same then perform operation,and this will return alway's__boolean__ value.

+- `!==`--> The != operator checks if two values are not equal, allowing type coercion (just like == does with equality).

+  - If the values are of different types, JavaScript will try to convert them to the same type before comparing.

+   - It returns a Boolean: true if the values are not equal after conversion, false if they are.

+ - `!==` The !== operator checks whether two values are not equal in value or type.

+   - It does not perform type coercion.

+   - Returns true only if the values are not equal or not the same type.

 3.  **Logical Operators**

 - AND `[&&]`